Expected New Moons and Appointed Times for 2009

 2 days

 * There is a slight chance that the 6th New Moon MAY be visible on August 21.
 It probably will NOT be visible, but in the event that it is seen, here are the stats for that evening's sighting: On August 21, there will be a 2.42 % illumination with a 30 minute lagtime.
+UPDATE: The 6th New Moon was sighted the evening of August 22nd in accordance with our expectation.

-* There is a slight chance that the 10th New Moon MAY be visible on December 18.
-It probably will NOT be visible, but in the event that it is seen, here are the stats for that evening's sighting: On December 18, there will be a 1.16 % illumination with a 47 minute lagtime.
+* There is a slight chance that the 10th New Moon MAY be visible on December 17.
+It probably will NOT be visible, but in the event that it is seen, here are the stats for that evening's sighting: On December 17, there will be a 1.16 % illumination with a 47 minute lagtime.

-2009 Appointed Times (March 20/21 New Year)
+2009 Appointed Times

 Event